dariocazzani/CarND-Unscented-Kalman-Filter-Project/README.md

-# Object Tracking using Lidar and Radar sensor data - Extended Kalman Filter
+# Object Tracking using Lidar and Radar sensor data - Unscented Kalman Filter
 Self-Driving Car Engineer Nanodegree Program

 ## Goal of this project